Are There Various Forms of Cognitive Therapy?

 However, certain therapists might use other forms of cognitive-based therapies, and cognitive-behavioral therapy is only one option.
 Learning how these forms of treatment function, the types of cognitive therapy, and how to get support can help you find a valuable professional for your needs.

 Cognitive therapy is a short- or long-term treatment that targets thought patterns, beliefs, and reactions.
-Those practicing cognitive theory may believe that thoughts and beliefs drive all aspects of human behavior and emotion.
-Like cognitive therapy, cognitive-behavioral therapy showcases how thoughts and beliefs can impact behavior, which is why it is a popular form of therapy for many psychologists.
+In basic terms, this treatment is based on the idea that people can work to recognize and change ways of thinking to improve their overall mental and emotional health.
+This is because those practicing cognitive theory may believe that thoughts and beliefs drive all aspects of human behavior and emotion.
+Like cognitive therapy, cognitive-behavioral therapy showcases how thoughts and beliefs can impact behavior and how that behavior can be modified by modifying the thought pattern behind it (hence the names behavior therapy and cognitive therapy being combined).
+This is a popular form of therapy for many psychologists.

 Cognitive treatment can help clients shift focus, perception, and self-esteem, allowing them to shift their behaviors and reactions to certain situations.
-Dr. Aaron Beck is known as the father of CBT, and he became widely known for replacing Freudian analysis in the world of therapy and in many international universities.
+Dr. Aaron Beck is known as the father of cognitive behavior therapy (CBT), and he became widely known for replacing Freudian analysis in the world of therapy and in many international universities.

 With CBT's popularity, various types of cognitive therapy have arisen, including the following.